github4kevin/Linux/Plex Meta Manager/README.md

 To manually run the script, run the following commands in the terminal:

+*Run the command below in the terminal:*

      docker exec -it plex-meta-manager bash

+*Run the command belw in container bash terminal:*

      python plex_meta_manager.py -r

 **Note**: I need to look into creating a *music.yml* config and create a custom Music collection filters.